How do you become root user in Ubuntu?

 Either you run commands with root privilege like this:

-Or you switch to root user like this:
+Or you switch user in Ubuntu to root user like this:

 In both cases, you’ll have to enter your own user account’s password.
 But there’s more to root account in Ubuntu that you should know.